Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 References:

-If you are writing a resume for a job with no prior experience, it’s vital to focus on transferable skills.
-These are skills that you’ve acquired through your involvement in such as internships, volunteer work or other extracurricular pursuits that can be used to get the position you are seeking in your field.
-If, for instance, you have been a member of an organisation for students, you may have knowledge of leadership, teamwork or event planning.
-Make sure you highlight these abilities and the achievements you’ve made through these branches.
+If you are writing a resume for a job with zero experience, it’s essential to emphasise transferable skills.
+These are abilities that you’ve acquired through your involvement in such as internships, volunteer work or other activities that can be applied to the position you are seeking in your industry.
+As an example, if were part of an organisation that was a student and have knowledge of leadership, teamwork or event management.
+Make sure you highlight your abilities as well as the accomplishments you have achieved on these subjects.

-Another crucial aspect to consider when writing an entry-level resume is the formatting.
-If you are not listing your work background first, consider beginning by completing a qualifications overview or a skills section.
-This allows you to draw attention to your transferable talents and achievements right away.
-Be sure to use a clean and easy-to-read style and consider using bullet points to make your resume more visually attractive.
+Another essential aspect to write resumes with no experience is the formatting.
+Instead of listing your work experiences first, you should start by completing a qualifications overview or a section on skills.
+This will allow you to emphasise your transferable skills and accomplishments right away.
+Be sure to follow a neat and simple layout and think about using bullet points to improve your resume’s visual appealing.

 Qualifications Summary: